-- I Transmissions using optical fibers to the distance of 200 km. - Open air transmissions to the distance 144 km at day time (from one pick of Canary Islands to another). - Next goal: earth to satellite transmissions.
+- I Transmissions using optical fibers to the distance of 200 km. - Open air transmissions to the distance 144 km at day time (from one pick of Canary Islands to another in 2014). - Next goal: earth to satellite transmissions was met in 2019.

 - No single photon sources are available.
 Weak laser pulses currently used contains in average 0.1 - 0.2 photons. - Loss of signals in the fiber.
-(Current error rates: 0,5 4%) - To move from the experimental to the developmental stage.
+(Current error rates: 0,5 4%) - I To move from the experimental to the developmental stage.